skunal3318/mppi_tracker/README.md

 # MPPI Trajectory Tracker

-A ROS2 MPPI (Model Predictive Path Integral) controller that tracks a recorded path and avoids static and dynamic obstacles in real time.
-Built for the Flo Mobility robotics assignment.
+A ROS2 MPPI controller that tracks a recorded path and avoids static and dynamic obstacles in real time..

 ## Demo